juliesymons/juliesymons/docs/README.md

     )

 Here we use the IO library function `ColorMovie` to create field from a movie file.
-Since the movie will evolve over time, `ColorMovi`e creates a Cog `Sensor` which provides an interface for data flow from the outside world into the compute graph at each Cog tick.
+Since the movie will evolve over time, `ColorMovie` creates a Cog `Sensor` which provides an interface for data flow from the outside world into the compute graph at each Cog tick.
 Executing this example, then clicking on the movie box followed by clicking Run will play the